-In this Letter, our goal is to investigate the potential of sub-threshold photoproduction as a unique signal for SRCs in electron-positron collision experiments, such as the Beijing Spectrometer III (BESIII) or the Super $\tau$-Charm Facility (STCF) \cite{BESIII:2009fln, Achasov:2023gey}.
-We aim to leverage the continuous photon beam with feasible energies, high luminosity, and high-performance detectors available at these facilities to their full potential.
+In this work, our goal is to investigate the potential of sub- and near-threshold $\phi$-meson photoproduction to probe nucleon structure, with a particular interest in the electron-positron collision experiments, such as the Beijing Spectrometer III (BESIII) and the Super $\tau$-Charm Facility (STCF) \cite{BESIII:2009fln, Achasov:2023gey}.
+We aim to leverage the continuous photon beam, with its feasible energies and high luminosity at these facilities, to their full potential.
 To estimate the cross section for sub-threshold production at BESIII, we will utilize the energy fraction parameter model \cite{Brodsky:2000zc}.
-Additionally, we will explore the effective luminosity of the photon flux produced by $J/\psi (\psi(2s))$ decays and the radiative Bhabha process, considering the distribution of target materials within the experimental setup at BESIII.
-Based on these numerical results, we will highlight that achieving a direct experimental signature for SRCs is feasible at BESIII.
+Additionally, we will explore the effective luminosity of the photon flux produced by $J/\psi (\psi(3686))$ decays, radiative Bhabha and $e^+ e^-\to \pi^+\pi^- \gamma_{\text{ISR}}$, considering the distribution of target materials within the experimental setup at BESIII.
+Based on our results, we find that the data of BESIII would be inadequate, whereas the future STCF provides a higher probability of successfully measuring this process due to its high luminosity to explore the nuclear structure through $\phi$-meson photoproduction.
 Future experimental efforts to validate this proposal have the potential to advance our understanding of the nucleon substructure significantly.
-In addition to exploring SRCs, we will highlight that the interactions between photons and materials in the beam pipe at an electron-positron collider provide opportunities for a diverse range of high-precision physics measurements.
-This encompasses research areas such as the $\phi-N$ bound states, the strangeness content of the nucleon, and the proton’s mass radius.
+In addition to exploring SRCs, we note that the interactions between photons and materials in the beam pipe at an electron-positron collider provide opportunities for a diverse range of high-precision physics measurements.
+This encompasses research areas such as the $\phi-N$ bound states, the strangeness content of the nucleon, and the proton mass radius.

-\textit{The sub-threshold $\phi$-meson photoproduction cross section.}---In the process of interest, a photon with energy $E_\gamma \leq 1.57 \,\textrm{GeV}$ hits on the beam pipe.
+\textit{The sub- and near-threshold $\phi$-meson photoproduction cross section.}---We now turn to the theoretical framework for $\phi$ photoproduction.
+There exist some experimental data in the near-threshold region, which can be compared with theoretical models.
+For the sub-threshold case, a photon with energy $E_\gamma \leq 1.57 \,\textrm{GeV}$ hits the beam pipe.
 The production of $\phi$-meson is kinematically forbidden for this photon interacting with a stationary nucleon, but is accessible as the nucleon momentum increases, providing a way to isolate scattering from moving nucleons and thus study high-momentum nucleons in SRCs.
 Although the $\phi$ is commonly observed experimentally, the underlying interaction mechanism is not well understood and depends on the energy of the incoming photon.